ArashAh/version_control_workshop/part-2.md

      ```bash
      git push
      ```
-    ❓ This time with pushing you did not get the same error as the admin did, do you know why?
+    ❓8.
+This time with pushing you did not get the same error as the admin did, do you know why?
+Run the following command and compare the output with step 5, this might give you a clue.

+     ```bash
+     git remote show origin
+     ```
 ## Admin

 11. **Pull Latest Changes:**